lengfc09/lengfc09.github.io/_posts/2020-10-03-RiskMetrics.md

 $$$$

 An alternative method would be to create a set of T -day non-overlapping returns from the daily return data set.
-This procedure is theoretically correct, but it is only feasible for relatively short horizons because the use of non-overlapping returns requires a long data history.
+This procedure is theoretically correct, but it is only feasible for relatively short horizons because the use of non-overlapping returns requires a long data history.$\tag{scarcity of historical data}\label{overlapping}$

 </div>